 Running heads.
 Please do not include running heads with your article.
 However, in case of a long title please suggest a short one for the running head (max.
 55 characters) on the cover sheet of your contribution.

 Emphasis and foreign words.
-Use italics for foreign language, highlighting and emphasis.
-Bold should be used only for highlighting within italics and for headings.
-Please refrain from the use of FULL CAPS (except for focal stress and abbreviations) and underlining (except for highlighting within examples, as an alternative for boldface),unless this is a strict convention in your field of research.
+Use italics for words in languages other than English as well as for foreign language, highlighting and emphasis.
+Boldface should be used only for highlighting within italicized stretches and for headings.
+Please refrain from the use of FULL CAPS (except for focal stress and abbreviations) and underlining (except for highlighting within examples, as an alternative for boldface), unless this is a strict convention in your field of research.
 For terms or expressions (e.g., ‘context of situation’) please use single quotes.
 For glosses of citation forms, use double quotes.

 Transliteration.
 Please transliterate into English any examples from languages that use a non-Latin script, using the appropriate transliteration system (ISO or LOC).